JetBrains/kotlin-web-site/docs/topics/jvm/jvm-records.md

 ## Declare records in Kotlin

-Kotlin supports records declaration only for data classes.
-The data class should meet the [requirements](#requirements).
+Kotlin supports record declaration only for data classes, and the data class must meet the [requirements](#requirements).

 To declare a record class in Kotlin, use the `@JvmRecord` annotation:

->Applying `@JvmRecord` to an existing class is not a binary compatible change.
+> Applying `@JvmRecord` to an existing class is not a binary compatible change.
 It alters the naming convention of the class property accessors.
 >
 {type="note"}